DataFire/Integrations/integrations/generated/callfire/README.md

     * items `string`
   * notes `array`: Notes of call added by agent
     * items [Note](#note)
-  * originateTime `integer`: A date and time (timestamp) when call was originated by Callfire platform and went to downstream provider, formatted in unix time milliseconds (read only).
+  * originateTime `integer`: A date and time (timestamp) when call was originated by CallFire platform and went to downstream provider, formatted in unix time milliseconds (read only).
 Example: 1473781817000
   * questionResponses `array`: Notes of call added by an agent
     * items [QuestionResponse](#questionresponse)
   * recordings `array`: A list of voice recordings of the call